 Click here for more information.

-Polyps are abnormal growths rising from the lining of the large intestine (colon or rectum) and protruding into the intestinal canal (lumen).
-Some polyps are flat; others have a stalk.
 Polyps are one of the most common conditions affecting the colon and rectum, occurring in 15 to 20 percent of the adult population.
 Although most polyps are benign, the relationship of certain polyps to cancer is well established.
-Polyps can occur throughout the large intestine or rectum, but are more commonly found in the left colon, sigmoid colon, or rectum.

 Click here for more information.